FACTBOX-Who's who on the new EU executive

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Oct 15 The European Parliament is due to vote on Oct.
-22 on whether to confirm in office the incoming European Commission, the EU executive to be led by Jean-Claude Juncker.
+Oct 22 The European Parliament votes on Wednesday in Strasbourg on whether to confirm in office the new European Commission, the EU executive to be led by Jean-Claude Juncker.

-EU government leaders must first approve Juncker's proposal to take a new Slovenian nominee, Violeta Bulc.
-She and Slovak Maros Sefcovic would then face confirmation hearings, a source close to Juncker said on Tuesday.
+Each of the 28 member states nominates a commissioner.
+All have passed individual confirmation hearings in the legislature.

 PRESIDENT JEAN-CLAUDE JUNCKER

 Luxembourg, centre-right, 59.
 Prime minister for 19 years.
-Confirmed in office by parliament after nomination by national leaders in July over British objections.
-He wants to centralise power, promises a "political not technocratic" Commission focused on reviving the economy and regaining trust of voters who backed a host of anti-EU parties in the European Parliament election in May.
+Confirmed in office by parliament after nomination by national leaders in July over strong British objections.
+He wants to centralise power but promises a "political not technocratic" Commission focused on reviving the economy and regaining trust of voters who backed a host of anti-EU parties in the European Parliament election in May.

 FOREIGN AFFAIRS CHIEF FEDERICA MOGHERINI

 Italy, centre-left, 41.
 Nominated by EU governments despite reservations in Eastern Europe that she is soft on Russia, a key gas supplier for Italy.
-Promises youthful energy, to hold Moscow to account over Ukraine and engagement with Iran and the Arab world.
-At a confident hearing last week, she said the EU should "deeply reassess" relations with Russia in the coming five years.
+Promises youthful energy, to hold Moscow to account over Ukraine and to engage with Iran and the Arab world.
+At a confident hearing, she said the EU should "deeply reassess" relations with Russia in the coming five years.

 FIRST VICE-PRESIDENT FRANS TIMMERMANS

 Netherlands, centre-left, 53.
-Juncker's "right-hand" with a roving brief to keep order in the new, two-tier hierarchy, charged with delivering Juncker's promises.
+Juncker's "right hand" with a roving brief to keep order in the new, two-tier hierarchy, charged with delivering Juncker's promises.
 Former diplomat, foreign minister, prodigious linguist, including Russian learned on military service.
-Lawmakers say he will add fostering sustainable development to his brief to ease environmentalists' concerns about the new energy and climate change commissioner.
+He has been asked to foster sustainable development across his brief to ease environmentalists' concerns about the new energy and climate change commissioner.

 VICE-PRESIDENT, BUDGET, KRISTALINA GEORGIEVA

 Bulgaria, centre-right, 61.
 Former World Bank economist, ran humanitarian affairs in outgoing Commission after last-minute nomination prompted by parliament's rejection of Sofia's first choice.
-Competence in office, plus gender, meant she was long tipped for high office.
-Won centre-left backing after hearing.
+Seen across party spectrum as a competent performer.

 VICE-PRESIDENT, ENERGY UNION, MAROS SEFCOVIC

 Slovakia, centre-left, 48.
 Outgoing commissioner responsible for EU institutions.
 Former diplomat in Brussels and Israel, a graduate of Soviet, French and U.S. universities.
-Originally offered the transport brief, a source close to Juncker said he was to be offered this more senior post after parliament blocked Slovenia's Alenka Bratusek for the role.
-New Slovenian nominee Violeta Bulc is in line for transport in place of Sefcovic, who is likely to face a confirmation hearing on Tuesday, Oct.
-21.
+Originally offered the transport brief, he was given this more senior post after lawmakers rejected Slovenia's Alenka Bratusek in the role.

 VICE-PRESIDENT, JOBS & GROWTH, JYRKI KATAINEN